Miami05/Born2beRoot/README.md

 4. [Virtual Machine Installation](#Virtual-Machine-Installation)

 ## Download Virtual Machine ISO 💿
-If you haven't installed VirtualBox yet, you can download it from the official <a href= https://www.virtualbox.org target="_blank">VirtualBox website</a>.
+If you haven't installed VirtualBox yet, you can download it from the official [VirtualBox website](https://www.virtualbox.org){:target="_blank"}.
 VirtualBox is essential for setting up and running the virtual machine that will host the operating system we will be working with.

 ## Choosing The Operating System